Myth Vs. The Sweet

 The Sweet Reality

 Erythritol is a type of carbohydrate called a sugar alcohol that’s almost as sweet as sugar but has no (that’s right, zero) calories.
-It’s used to provide sweetness to so many of the foods we love, including stevia and monk fruit sweeteners – where it helps to balance the sweetness of these plant-based ingredients.
+It’s a naturally occurring sugar alcohol that is also commercially produced and can be used to provide sweetness to so many of the foods we love, including stevia and monk fruit sweeteners – where it adds sugar-like texture and balances the sweetness of these plant-based ingredients.

 This simple video breaks it